Your cookie preferences

 If you're looking for a card that gives you perks and rewards and offers greater flexibility in paying off debt then you could consider a reward credit card instead of a charge card.

 Reward cards could be a better option if you do not have enough disposable income to pay off your balance in full every month.
 Most credit cards will also have a smaller annual fee compared with a charge card.
-Some credit cards do not have an annual fee at all and offer a range of benefits and rewards.
+Many credit cards do not have an annual fee at all and offer a range of benefits and rewards.

 Charge cards and credit cards work similarly.
 You spend money on your card and pay back the borrowing at a later date.
 You can use charge cards and credit cards for all types of purchases, including one-off large items.